hansroland/reflex-dom-inbits/tutorial.md

 The second parameter is a function to render a single element of type *v*, or in our case *SmnRecord*.
 For each station record, we render a *View* button, and the name of the station.
-We pack this into a HTML table row, so we need *tr* and *td* HTML elements.
+We pack this into a row of a HTML table, so we need *tr* and *td* HTML elements.

 This is done in the function *displayStationRow* with a helper function to create the button: